Lion's Head from the Temple of Ninhursag

 Lion's Head from the Temple of Ninhursag Download Full Size Image

-This is a copper alloy head of a lion or cub.
-Models of lions may have acted as guardians at the entrance to the temple.
-Early Dynastic Period, circa 2500 BCE.
-From the Temple of Ninhursag at Tell Al-Ubaid, Southern Mesopotamia, modern-day Iraq.
-(The British Museum, London)
+Copper alloy head of a lion or cub, which may have acted as a guardian at the entrance to the Temple of Ninhursag at Tell Al-Ubaid, Southern Mesopotamia, modern-day Iraq.
+Early Dynastic Period, c.
+2500 BCE.

 Remove Ads